 License Details: They have their own custom license enabling free use in commercial projects, with a sensitive use clause.
 They don't allow resale or use in products for resale (t-shirts, posters, etc.), but those are the only copyright restrictions

-- The balanced mix of artistic and commercial styled imagery, and the cool extra function: quick on-page image editing with DesignWizard tool
+- The balanced mix of artistic and commercial styled imagery, and the cool extra function: quick on-page image editing with DesignWizard tool, which we think is one of the best free tools to add text to images.

 - Not easy to complain about anything here!
 We'll have to get picky and say the website's design could be a bit better given the great functionality it offers